lucor/lian/README.md

 ## Usage

 ```
-Usage: golicense [OPTIONS] GO_BINARY
+Usage: golicense [OPTIONS] [PATH]

-Collect all the licenses of the dependencies of a GO_BINARY built with module support.

 Options:
   -h, --help             show this help message
+  -i, --include          include the licenses in the output
+      --list-names       list the names of the license file can be detected and exit
+      --list-licenses    list the licenses can be detected and exit
   -o, --output <file>    write to file instead of stdout
   -v, --verbose          make the tool verbose
   -V, --version          show the version number
 ```